 - CAREC members vary considerably in levels of greenhouse gas (GHG) emissions, vulnerability to global climate change, and areas of COP21 commitments (Annexes 2 and 3).
-Some CAREC countries rank among the top GHG emitters globally.2 Afghanistan and Pakistan are among the most vulnerable of all countries to global climate change, although such rankings are sensitive to modelling, assumptions, and weights given to different scenarios.
-For example, accelerated glacial melt could be especially disastrous for the Central Asian countries in the Aral Sea Basin. - As of September 2017, all CAREC countries have submitted their Intended Nationally Determined Contributions (INDCs).
-Most of them have already ratified the COP21 climate agreement and submitted their first NDCs.3 A combination of both mitigation and adaptation measures have been submitted by member countries in their INDCs.
-Among countries' recurring priorities with respect to sectoral climate measures are: (i) use of alternative and renewable energy, and energy efficiency and conservation; (ii) sustainable agriculture, forest management and water resources management: (iii) energy efficiency measures related to transport; (iv) urban development measures such as waste water and solid waste management; and (v) measures to modify disaster risks from climate change. - Almost all CAREC countries have provided commitments that are fully or partially conditional on external assistance in the form of financing support, capacity building and/or technology transfer.
-Several CAREC countries have estimated the financing support required to implement the actions set out in their INDCs.4
+Some CAREC countries rank among the top GHG emitters globally.
+Afghanistan and Pakistan are among the most vulnerable of all countries to global climate change, although such rankings are sensitive to modelling, assumptions, and weights given to different scenarios.
+For example, accelerated glacial melt could be especially disastrous for the Central Asian countries in the Aral Sea Basin. - All CAREC countries have submitted their Intended Nationally Determined Contributions (INDCs).
+Most of them have already ratified the COP21 climate agreement and submitted their first NDCs.
+A combination of both mitigation and adaptation measures have been submitted by member countries in their INDCs.
+Among countries' recurring priorities with respect to climate measures are: (i) use of alternative and renewable energy, and energy efficiency and conservation; (ii) sustainable agriculture, forest management and water resources management: (iii) energy efficiency measures related to transport; (iv) urban development measures such as waste water and solid waste management; and (v) measures to modify disaster risks from climate change. - Almost all CAREC countries have provided commitments that are fully or partially conditional on external assistance in the form of financing support, capacity building and/or technology transfer.
+Several CAREC countries have estimated the external financing support required to implement the actions set out in their INDCs.

 III.
-Comparative Advantages of CAREC in Supporting the 2030 Agenda
+Challenges and CAREC's Support for the 2030 Agenda